 For the health and safety of our systems and your account, there’s a limit to the number of server requests a Gmail account can make at one time.
 When the limit is reached, the account is temporarily suspended.

 When a user tries to sign in to a suspended account, an error message appears on the sign-in page.
-G Suite administrators can check the User list in the Admin console to find details about the limits reached and when access to the account will be restored.
+Administrators can check the User list in the Admin console to find details about the limits reached and when access to the account will be restored.

 How long is an account suspended?

 Account suspension typically lasts an hour, but can last up to 24 hours.
 A user can sign in to their account after the suspension period, when request limits are automatically reset.
-Sometimes, G Suite admins can reset the Gmail account's suspension.
+Sometimes, administrators can reset the Gmail account's suspension.

 Possible causes and solutions

 See the possible causes and solutions below to help determine what might have caused account suspension.

 |Using an outdated mail client or setting up the client to check for mail too often||Keep your mail client current and set it up to check for new messages less frequently.
 We recommend once every 15 minutes.|